 Beginning with the Fall 2020 admissions review cycle, the Clinical Child Psychology Program will not use GRE scores to evaluate applications.

 Financial aid is available in the form of graduate teaching assistantships, research assistantships, and fellowships.
 Please visit our Student Admissions, Outcomes, and Other Data page for a summary of admission statistics from previous years.
 A limited number of KU application fee waivers are available for qualified students.
 Please contact the program if you feel that you might be eligible for this fee waiver.

-The University of Kansas is committed to providing programs and activities to all persons, regardless of race, religion, color, sex, disability, national origin, ancestry, sexual orientation, marital or parental status, age, or veteran status.
-The program participates in an affirmative action program to encourage minority student application, admission, and successful completion of the program.
-Contact the program director for more information.
+The University of Kansas is committed to providing an equal opportunity for all qualified individuals to be considered for employment, benefits and conditions of employment, educational programs and activities, regardless of race, religion, color, ethnicity, sex, disability, national origin, ancestry, age, status as a veteran, sexual orientation, marital status, parental status, gender identity, gender expression, or genetic information.
+Please contact the program director for more information.

 Request an Application

-The final deadline is December 1st for All Applications to the CCPP.
+The final deadline is December 1, 2021 for all applications to the CCPP.

 - Graduate Program Requirements